mahadevans87/NativeObject/README.md

 A collection of NSObject Extensions which allows to map s JSON / XML ( NSDictionary ) to NSObject / NSManagedObject and vice versa.
-Say no more to boring manual parsing!
+Say NO to boring manual parsing!

 Lets assume there is a sample JSON as below